toxicity188/BetterModel/README.md

 ```

 ### Version
-- Paper of that's fork (with Folia)
+- Spigot of that's fork (with Folia)
 - Java 21
 - Minecraft 1.20.4-1.21.4